AksoEo/docs/api/restful.md

     Must not be any longer than 8kB.

-    Must be a padding-less base64url representation (according to [RFC 4648 §5]()) of a JSON object containing the filters according to the following spec (loosely inspired by [MongoDB's db.collection.find](https://docs.mongodb.com/manual/reference/method/db.collection.find/)):
+    May be encoded using padding-less base64url (according to [RFC 4648 §5]()).

+    A JSON object containing the filters according to the following spec (loosely inspired by [MongoDB's db.collection.find](https://docs.mongodb.com/manual/reference/method/db.collection.find/)):

     The root object must contain fields as keys with their required value as the value, e.g. `{ name: "John Smith", nationality: "US" }` to find all users from the US with the name “John Smith”.